On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Correlations with unit disk graphs

 Note that the graph of $1$-skeleton of a simplicial complex can be pure although the simplicial complex need not be pure.
 A simple example to illustrate this is the complex $\Delta_2 \sqcup \partial \Delta_2$, where $\Delta_2$ is a $2$-simplex and $\partial \Delta_2$ represents the boundary of $2$-simplex.
 However, in case of flag complexes, it can be easily checked that a flag complex is pure if and only if the graph of its $1$-skeleton is pure.
 More specifically, a unit disk graph is pure if and only if the corresponding planar-Rips complex is pure.

-\subsection{Graph of cross-polytopes:}
+\subsection{Graph of cross-polytopes.}

-Reframe these statements for my research paper : "The class of planar-Rips complexes have an ability to be characterized by the forbidden planar-Rips structures.
-This section is specifically streamlined towards exploring this fascinating feature of class of planar-Rips complexes."

-The graph of cross-polytopes appears most often as the induced subcomplex in pure and strongly connected unit disk graphs (See \Cref{induced}).
+The graph of cross-polytopes appears most often as the induced subgraph in pure unit disk graphs (See Corollary \ref{induced}).
 The graph of $1$-skeleton of the boundary complex of an $n$-dimensional cross-polytope is isomorphic to a complete $n$-partite graph with each independent set of size $2$.
-For instance, the graph of octahedron is isomorphic to the complete tripartite graph $K_{2,2,2}$ (See \Cref{tripartite}.)
+For instance, the graph of octahedron is isomorphic to the complete tripartite graph $K_{2,2,2}$ (See Figure \ref{tripartite}.)
 Henceforth, we shall also refer to these graph as \textbf{complete bi-independent $n$-partite graph}.
 We will denote this graph by $K_{n \times 2}$ as defined by Brouwer et al. \cite[p.
 478]{brouwer}, to mean the complete $n$-partite graph $ K_{\underbrace{2,2,\dots, 2}_{n \text{ times} }}$.

-Now we will state some of the corollaries which are natural graph analogs to the theorems proved in the previous sections.
-These corollaries reveal interesting properties of unit disk graph structures, demonstrating the power and generality of our approach, and open up new avenues for our further study on forbidden structures for planar-Rips complexes and unit disk graphs: \begin{corollary} Let $G$ be a pure and closed unit disk graph with $\omega (G)=3$ then \begin{enumerate}[label=(\roman*)] \item $G$ contains an induced subgraph isomorphic to $K_{2,2,2}$. \item Given two edges $e_1$ and $e_2$ intersecting at their interiors, there exists precisely one copy of $K_{2,2,2}$ as induced subgraph that contains $e_1$ and $e_2$. \item Any induced subgraph $K_{2,2,2}$ in $G$ has a non-planar configuration(as shown in \Cref{tripartite}), containing six pairs of intersecting edges. \item There are precisely $\frac{k}{6}$ distinct copies of $K_{2,2,2}$ as induced subgraphs where $k$ is the number of pairs of intersecting edges \end{enumerate}
+In the preceding sections, a complete characterization of planar-Rips complexes with $n$-dimensional weak-pseudomanifold structure and minimal $2$-cycle structure have been outlined, including a partial characterization of two-dimensional, pure, and closed planar-Rips complexes.
+These structures correspond to unit disk graphs having all maximal cliques of size $(n+1)$, and every clique of size $n$ contained in exactly two maximal cliques.
+Now we will state some of the corollaries which are natural graph analogs to these theorems proved in the previous sections. \begin{corollary} Let $G$ be a connected graph having clique number $\omega(G)=3$ and every edge is contained in at least two maximal cliques.
+If $G$ admits a unit disk graph structure, then \begin{enumerate}[label=(\roman*)] \item $G$ contains an induced subgraph isomorphic to $K_{2,2,2}$. \item Given two edges $e_1$ and $e_2$ intersecting at their interiors, there exists precisely one copy of $K_{2,2,2}$ as induced subgraph that contains $e_1$ and $e_2$. \item Any induced subgraph $K_{2,2,2}$ in $G$ has a non-planar configuration(as shown in Figure \ref{tripartite}), containing six pairs of intersecting edges. \item There are precisely $\frac{k}{6}$ distinct copies of $K_{2,2,2}$ as induced subgraphs where $k$ is the number of pairs of intersecting edges \end{enumerate}